ai-forever/ReadingPipeline/README.md

-# Pipeline of segmentation and OCR model
+# Pipeline of segmentation and OCR models

 ## Quick setup and start